Brugman/localhost-index/README.md

 - You can exclude folders from the project list.
 - You can enable SSL/HTTPS for your project links.

+## Branches

+The `develop` branch is built for local development with URLs that look like `project-name.test`.

+The `nip.io` branch is built for local development with URLs that look like `project-name.dev.10.10.10.56.nip.io`.

 ## Contributing

 Found a bug?
 Anything you would like to ask, add or change?
 Please open an issue so we can talk about it.